Stellate Ganglion Block Injections for Pain Relief

 These conditions include:

-Whether used therapeutically to relieve pain or diagnostically to determine the source of your pain, Stellate Ganglion nerve blocks can be incredibly effective.
+Whether used therapeutically to relieve pain or diagnostically to determine the source of your pain, a stellate ganglion block for chronic pain can be incredibly effective.
 If a patient is able to find relief from this injection, their doctor may recommend a series of these blocks for long term pain management.

 The procedure is performed in a sterile environment.
 You will be positioned according to the location of your pain.
 The injection site will be cleansed using betadine or alcohol.
 Your physician will anesthetize your skin using local anesthetic.
 A small needle with medication will deliver the anesthetic to the site of pain.
 You may experience pressure at the site.
 The process may take up to 15 minutes to administer.
 You may begin to notice immediate relief, but it may take a day or two for the medication to take full effect.

 The nerves, muscles, and tissue surround the affected area of the neck are bathed in the solution from the injection, reducing inflammation and pain.
 This allows patients to experience better mobility and help them return to a fully functioning life.
-Some patients may even benefit from the short term relief because it allows them to participate in physical therapy (another treatment method for neck, face, and chest pain) for long term relief.
+Some patients may even benefit from the short term relief because it allows them to participate in physical therapy, which is another treatment method for neck, face, and chest pain, for long term relief.

+What is a stellate ganglion block used for?
 A stellate ganglion block can assist your physician or pain management specialist in diagnosing the source of your pain.
-If your pain does not go away with the sympathetic block, then the source of pain is not the nerves in the neck.
+If your pain does not go away with the stellate ganglion injection, then the source of pain is not the nerves in the neck.
 If the pain returns after the local anesthetic wears off, patients may require several injection treatments to maintain relief.

-Immediately after a Stellate Ganglion Block, a patient may also experience a temporary increase in pain before the anesthetic is experienced.
+Immediately after stellate ganglion block therapy, a patient may also experience a temporary increase in pain before the anesthetic is experienced.
 You will need to take precautions to not overexert yourself and injure the injection site.
 You will also be asked not to sit in any pools or tubs for 48 hours after the injection to prevent infection.
-The steroid medication may take 2-3 days to start having a full effect.
+The steroid medication may take two to three days to start having a full effect.
 Patients can use an ice pack applied to the area to alleviate any discomfort.

-Along with pain, SGB's have also shown to be effective at treating PTSD and even long covid.
+Along with pain, a SGB shot have also shown to be effective at treating PTSD and even long COVID.
 If you are interested, check out our page on SGB for PTSD.

 Frequently Asked Questions